Snowfakery vs Smock-It: What’s Best for Salesforce Test Data Generation?

 What is Smock-It?

 Smock-It is a command-line Salesforce test data generator tool designed to generate realistic, synthetic test data for Salesforce environments.
-It enables developers, QA professionals, and Salesforce admins to test functionalities and workflows without using real customer data, ensuring privacy protection.
+It empowers developers, QA professionals, and Salesforce admins to test functionalities and workflows without relying on real customer data, ensuring privacy and compliance.

 Dependent picklist handling